The scrapblog editor's hands have been so sore this week that she can't grip anything, though she finally can type again. Here is why.

 Day 2: Topeka to Albert Lea

 At 4 a.m.
 Sunday, I arose from a nervous sleep and headed out in the frigid dark, hoping to get to Minnesota in time for at least some of my 11 a.m.-8 p.m. work shift at the Star Tribune.
 The snow and sleet had stopped and the freeway was open again.
 Roads were covered with a thick, bumpy snowpack, but plows and salters were out.
-Home free, I thought, popping in a Christmas music CD and driving very carefully.
+Home free, I thought, popping in a Christmas music CD and driving

 Four hours later, I wasn't even near Des Moines.
-Traffic was inching along, and occasionally some vehicle shooting past me at a bold 40 miles per hour would go spinning off the often black-iced freeway into the ditch.
+Traffic was inching along, and occasionally some vehicle shooting past me at a bold 40 miles per hour would go spinning off the often black-iced freeway into the ditch

 But hey, I was being careful and making progress.
 Maybe I could get back in time to work a night shift??